Reflections on “Water Wonders” For Families with Children Grades K-2

 Posted on:

-In light of Leeza’s interview blog post with her now husband after doing the Beyond the Huppah class, I thought I would take a stab at one about the Beneath the Surface class I took with my 12-year old daughter, Elliana.
-Ceceley: Do you want to write a blog post with me about the Beneath the […]
+I thought I would take a stab at an interview-style blog post about the Beneath the Surface class I took with my 12-year old daughter, Elliana.
+Ceceley: Do you want to write a blog post with me about the Beneath the Surface class we took at Mayyim Hayyim?
+Elliana: No, I don’t remember it.
+Ceceley: […]

 Continue Reading